la-ots/pelican/docs/foundation/printing.md

 - Back to Top Button
 - Navbar

-An example stylesheet to use to remove these components from printing is provided below:
+An example stylesheet to use to remove these components from printing is provided below.
+This stylesheet should be incorporated onto each page as required or merged within your site's local styles.

 ```html
 {% include '../css/print.css' %}
 ```

-This stylesheet should be incorporated onto each page as required or merged within your site's local styles.

 ### Custom Print Modifications